jfalkner/metrics-subreadset/README.md

 `/pbi/dept/itg/test-data/subreadset`.
 The logic in `SubreadSet.apply` captures how to detect and correctly pick the version to parse and related logic lives in dedicated `SubreadSet_v...` classes.
 Unit tests are then built to confirm each known version and use case works.

-## Metrics

-The full list of metrics is listed on [itg/metrics/docs.html under the namespace SS](http://itg/metrics/docs.html?q=SS).